harvester/docs/docs/getting-started.md

 This guide walks you through the steps required to deploy a high-availability cluster and virtual machines (VMs) that can host [guest clusters](../glossary/#guest-cluster--guest-kubernetes-cluster).

-## 1. Verify that the minimum hardware and network requirements for installing and running Harvester are met.
+## 1. Verify that the minimum hardware and network requirements are met.

 Harvester is built for bare metal servers using enterprise-grade open-source software components.
 The installer automatically checks the hardware and displays warning messages if the minimum [requirements](../install/requirements) are not met.